ferrandi/PandA-bambu/documentation/evolvehls/paf-contract-requirements-matrix.md

 Canonical bytes use one versioned deterministic JSON canonicalization algorithm, centrally documented and tested byte-for-byte before dependent schemas merge.
 Digests are explicit, initially SHA-256, lowercase hexadecimal, and domain-separated by contract identity and schema version.
 A self-digest field is excluded from its own digest input.
 Object member order is canonical; array order remains significant unless a contract declares an unordered set and normalizes it before hashing.
 Immutable references include canonical identity and digest.
 Transformations/migrations create new digests and preserve source lineage.
 V1 digest algorithms remain unchanged for compatibility even where they differ.
 PR 1 chooses and publishes the precise algorithm and vectors.

+### Migration and deprecation principles

+A version or field is deprecated only after its replacement contract, validators, migration behavior, and compatibility fixtures exist.
+Deprecation is explicit in version and schema documentation; it is never inferred from age.
+Deprecated v1 and replacement v2 contracts coexist for a documented support window and until identified consumers have a migration path.
+During that window, new producers stop emitting the deprecated version while consumers continue validating it under the applicable version-specific rules.

+Retirement is an explicit governed change, never a silent reinterpretation.
+After retirement, active consumers reject the retired version fail-closed, while immutable historical evidence and pinned compatibility fixtures remain available for audit and reproduction.
+Each migration creates a derived artifact, preserves source lineage and digests, and never invents missing evidence.

 ### Fail-closed behavior

 Unknown fields and unsupported versions fail schema and semantic validation.
 Unknown enum values fail unless a contract explicitly defines safe `unknown`.
 Missing authorization, compatibility, capability, quota, or governance evidence never defaults to permission; consumers never discard a newer field silently.
 Version negotiation occurs outside contract interpretation.